KenBrannigan/GitHubTestBranchProtection/README.md

 We are adding another line for our vs merge test new base commit no conflict.

 We are adding another line for our vs merge test new base commit with conflict 1-1.

+We are adding another line for our vs merge test new base commit with no conflict but unchecking the auto merge option.